zarf-dev/proposals/0048-schema-update-process/README.md

 - [Breaking Change: make components required by default #2059](https://github.com/zarf-dev/zarf/issues/2059)
 - [Use kstatus as the engine behind zarf tools wait-for and .wait.cluster #4077](https://github.com/zarf-dev/zarf/issues/4077)

-ZEP [0051-v1beta1-schema](https://github.com/zarf-dev/proposals/pull/52) provides the specifics for what will change in the next schema version of Zarf
+ZEP [0051-v1beta1-schema](https://github.com/zarf-dev/proposals/pull/52) provides the specifics for what will change in the next schema version of Zarf.

 ### Goals